 The cost benefit analysis explored the financial implications of outcomes achieved by young people supported by ThinkForward.
 Data from ThinkForward London schools was included and we used the New Economy Manchester model for financial implications of outcomes achieved.The study took a very conservative approach to assessing potential savings, for example only treating young people who had previously had two or more exclusions from school as being at risk of permanent exclusion.

-The evaluation concluded that for every £1 spent there would be a resulting cost savings of £2.48.
+The evaluation concluded that every £1 spent resulted in cost savings of £2.48.
 The biggest future savings are through the following average per participant savings over the course of their working lives:

 This evaluation was undertaken by an Executive Masters of Public Administration candidate in Global Public Policy and Management offered jointly by UCL in London and NYU in New York as their Capstone project.
 This was supervised by an expert in Cost Benefit Analysis at NYU.